dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 Nr. | Component           | Description
 --- | ------------------- | -----------
-12  | `NavigationDrawer`  | It displays a logo which can be set in the stylesheet and the defined `MenuItem`s.
+12  | `NavigationDrawer`  | It displays a logo which can be set in the stylesheet (described in chapter [Setting a Logo](#setting-a-logo)) and the defined `MenuItems`.
 The default hover behavior over its items can be changed using the method call `setMenuHoverBehavior()` on `NavigationDrawer`.
 It can be closed by clicking on the `GlassPane` or by pressing the back arrow button
 13  | `GlassPane`         | The `GlassPane` prevents click events on the components below and adds a scrim to the background.
 Unless a blocking (modal) overlay is being displayed, clicking on the `GlassPane` closes the overlay

 ![screenshot of the drawer](docs/images/components/drawer.png)